 - Overall, we rate the Democratic National Committee moderately left-biased and Questionable due to the promotion of propaganda, numerous failed fact checks, and controversies.

 Reasoning: Propaganda, Numerous Failed Fact Checks

 Founded in 1848, the Democratic National Committee is a corporation acting as the governing body for the United States Democratic Party.
-The committee coordinates strategy to support Democratic Party candidates throughout the country for local, state, and national offices.
-The current Chairman is former United States Secretary of Labor, Tom Perez.
+The committee coordinates strategy to support Democratic Party candidates nationwide for local, state, and national offices.
+The current Chairman is former United States Secretary of Labor Tom Perez.